-Our next stop is the famous ‘Athens Trilogy’, three buildings of magnificent architecture and paramount historical significance, namely the Academy of Athens, the University of Athens and the National Library.
+Our next stop is the famous ‘Athens Trilogy’, three buildings of magnificent architecture and paramount historical significance, namely the Academy of Athens, the University of Athens and the Vallianeio building, which housed the National Library until 2018, when it was relocated to the SNFCC.
 Constructed in the 19th century, these structures bear witness to Greece’s progress after liberation from Ottoman occupation.

 A short distance further, we see the Arsakeion, another superbly designed building where, after admiring its beautiful entrance, we may visit the Books Arcade and Orpheus Arcade.
 Exiting the Arcade on Arsaki Street, we see the Old Athens Press, one of the first public buildings constructed in Athens after 1830.

 Returning to Panepistimiou Street, we spend a few moments in front of the Rex Cinema and Theatre Hall, a venue that holds a special place in the hearts of many generations of Athenians.
-We now walk up Panepistimiou Street, past the traditional Aigaion doughnut shop, and turn left onto Harilaou Trikoupi Street.
+We now walk up Panepistimiou Street, and turn left onto Harilaou Trikoupi Street.
 Thirty metres ahead we see the German Archaeology Institute, built in 1887.